 In addition, please note that when you are working for yourself, there can also be uniform benefits.
-If your customers recognise you in your work uniform, this may help to generate further sales for your business in the future.
+If your customers recognise you in your work uniform, this may help generate other future sales for your business.

 Forms of protective clothing

-You cannot claim for other clothing such as trousers and a shirt as those will be part of your everyday wardrobe.
+You may ask yourself can I buy a suit through my limited company?
+The simple answer here is you cannot claim for other clothing such as trousers and a shirt or pencil skirts as those will be part of your everyday wardrobe.
 It is only the workwear protective clothing itself that you can claim as expenses.

-If you are a musician, actor or another type of entertainer, you may buy clothes that are a costume.
-They could be “acquired for a stage, film or TV performance”.
-In this case, you can claim for tax relief on these.
+If you are a musician, actor, or another type of entertainer, you may buy clothes that are a costume.
+They could be “acquired for a stage, film or TV performance.”
+In this case, you can claim tax relief on these.

 Please be careful in this area.
 The cost of buying or hiring evening dress for a business function such as an awards ceremony would not receive tax relief.
-This difference is because attending these functions is not necessary for you to do your job.
-Compare this to the waiter who is serving you, it is a key part of his job.
+This difference is because attending these functions is unnecessary for you to do your job.
+Compare this to the waiter serving you; it is a key part of his job.

 If your work clothing is tax deductible

-When you are able to claim for your work clothing during the course of the tax year, you should obtain a receipt for these.
+When you can claim your clothing during the tax year, you should obtain a receipt for it.
 Nowadays, many retailers will ask you for your email address.
-Once you give this to them, they will email the receipt to you, to save on paper.
+Once you give this to them, they will email the receipt to you to save on paper.

-Alternatively, if you are self-employed, you will claim for the clothes through your Self Assessment tax return.
-In turn, this will help lower your tax bill.
+Alternatively, those self-employed will claim for their tax-deductible work clothes through their Self-Assessment tax returns.
+In turn, this will help lower their tax bills.

-When we consider if we can claim for business clothing, this is another one of those grey areas.
-It is indeed not always clear what you can claim.
-Therefore, the above shows a good summary of what to bear in mind, when you consider if your work clothing is tax-deductible.
+When we consider when are work clothes tax deductible, this is another one of those grey areas.
+It is indeed not always clear what you can claim for your business clothing.
+Therefore, the above shows a good summary of what to bear in mind when you consider if your work clothing is tax-deductible.

 Please also have a read of the article covering tax tips for contractors.